Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 - The Natural Language Toolkit is one of the most popular Python-based tools for natural language processing.
-It has a variety of methods and examples that are easily accessible online [@NLTKweb].
-The book by @bird-09, available online, contains multiple examples and tips on how to use NLTK.
+It has a variety of methods and examples that are easily accessible online.^[http://www.nltk.org] The book by @bird-09, available online, contains multiple examples and tips on how to use NLTK.
 This is a great package to use if you want to *understand* these models.

 - A paper by Anna Huang [-@huang-08] provides a brief overview of the